prabhatpathania/langchain-openai-py/README.md

-# langchain-openai-py
+# Langchain with OpenAI 🦜
 Example applications using Langchain and OpenAI (using Streamlit)

-1.footballPlayerSearch - Implemented using langchain RunnableSequence and RunnableMap
+## 1. Football Player Lookup ⚽
-    Using the output of one Runnable, we execute another runnable. (in a sequence)
+Implemented using langchain RunnableSequence and RunnableMap Using the output of one Runnable, we execute another runnable. (in a sequence)